On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Introduction

 \end{thmx}

-In both cases, the key to obtain an upper bound for the regularity is to use the internal algebraic structure of the groups in order to be able to apply to generalized Kopell lemma from \cite{DKN_acta}.
+In both cases, the key to obtain an upper bound for the regularity is to use the internal algebraic structure of the groups in order to be able to apply the generalized Kopell lemma from \cite{DKN_acta}.

 \begin{remark} We know from the results of Kim and Koberda \cite{kk} that for any real number $\alpha \geq 1$ there is a finitely-generated group whose critical regularity is exactly $\alpha$.
-However, in all known cases where the critical regularity of a torsion-free nilpotent group has being computed, it is of the form $1+1/n$ for some integer $n$.
+However, in all known cases where the critical regularity of a torsion-free nilpotent group has been computed, it is of the form $1+1/n$ for some integer $n$.
 See Theorems B, C and \cite{int4}, \cite{JNR}.
-So, we wonder if this is always the case for torsion-free nilpotent groups (non necesarily metabelian). \end{remark}
+So, we wonder if this is always the case for torsion-free and finitely-generated nilpotent groups (non necessarily metabelian). \end{remark}

-\paragraph{Acknowledgements:} The first author acknowledges the hospitality of the Institut de Math\'ematique de Bourgone where part of this project was carried out.
+\paragraph{Acknowledgements:} The first author acknowledges the hospitality of the Institut de Mathématique de Bourgogne where part of this project was carried out.
 In particular he is grateful to Michele Triestino for fruitful discussion around this and other topics of mathematics.
-He is also greatful to Nicol\'as Matte Bon for discussions around the algebraic structure and actions of nilpotent groups.
+He is also grateful to Nicol\'as Matte Bon for discussions around the algebraic structure and actions of nilpotent groups.

-The first author acknowledges the partial support of Project Gromeov ANR-19-CE40-0007 and Mathamsud 210020 "Dynamical Groups Theory".
-Both authors are grateful to Andr\'es Navas form reading a prelimiray version of this work.
+The first author acknowledges the partial support of Project Gromeov ANR-19-CE40-0007 and Mathamsud 210020 ``Dynamical Groups Theory".
+Both authors are grateful to Andr\'es Navas for reading a preliminary version of this work.
 Both authors acknowledge the support of FONDECYT 1210155.
+Finally, both authors acknowledge the careful reading of the referees.